icecube/icetray-public/cmake/resources/docs/i3test.rst

        FAIL("that should have thrown");
      } catch (const std::exception& e) {
        // NB: DO NOT catch-all, meaning NEVER, EVER, EVER 'catch(...)'
-       //     In that case your test will alway pass and test nothing.
+       //     In that case your test will always pass and test nothing.
        // OK.
 That operation threw and therefore we didn't hit FAIL() }